mikeghen/dalledress-frame/README.md

-# GG Frame
+# DalleDress

 <img width="601" alt="Screenshot 2024-06-07 at 21 34 55" src="https://github.com/tnkshuuhei/gg-frame/assets/67859510/1ef11362-daea-4781-90a2-dd54e2315d0d">

-## What is GG frame?
+## What is DalleDress?

-GG frame is a Farcaster Frame built to make it easier for users to donate to the Gitcoin Grant.
+DalleDress is a Farcaster Frame built to make it easier for users to donate to the Gitcoin Grant.

 ## Contracts